 Small Size, Financial Assistance

-Our relatively classes allow unmatched access to faculty members and encourage a strong sense of community within the program.
+Our relatively small classes allow unmatched access to faculty members and encourage a strong sense of community within the program.
 Most students receive merit-based assistantships (a mix of tuition credits and stipends) that help to considerably reduce the cost of tuition, fees, and living expenses.

 Convenient Access to D.C. & Richmond, VA